Wadsworth International Fellowship

 This program provides funding for students pursuing a PhD or equivalent doctoral degree at universities where they can receive international-level training in anthropology.
 Wadsworth International Fellowships are only available to students from countries where anthropology is underrepresented and where there are limited resources to educate students overseas.
 The program’s goal is to extend and strengthen international ties and deepen anthropological expertise globally.
 We prioritize applicants who have not yet begun graduate training abroad (or are in the early stages of their program) and who are likely to return to an academic position in their home country upon completion of their degree.

 The application deadline is March 1 for fellowships beginning in the following academic year.
+The application portal opens 2 months before the deadline.
 We arrive at a final decision by May 1.

 Who Can Apply